jihyunlee/M7StepCounter/README.md

 ##### APIs
-- ###### isAvailable
+- isAvailable(successCallback, failureCallback)
- Returns a Boolean indicating whether step-counting support is available on the current device
+// Returns a Boolean indicating whether step-counting support is available on the current device
 - start
 - stop
 - getSteps